The role of native legumes

 Common and widespread, not as palatable as some other species but is grazed.

-The photos and descriptions in this article are taken from the DAF publication ‘Pasture plants of southern inland Queensland’.
+The photos and descriptions in this article are taken from the Department of Agriculture and Fisheries publication ‘Pasture plants of southern inland Queensland’. by D.R.
+Henry et al, published in 1995.
 This book has excellent photographs and will help you to become more familiar with the plants in the field.